hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-matter-of-interest-observation-intro.md

 ## Scope and usage
 The MatterOfInterestObservation is used in Danish Municipalities, and may be instantiated whenever information about the citizen is recorded, under the headings defined by Areas (FSIII områder).
 For each heading, a new instance of MatterOfInterestObservation is used.

-It is allowed to add a locally defined coding to the code if matters of interest are documented at finer granularity, e.g. at condition level.
+It is allowed to add a finding to represent the context at risk (tilstandskode) if this is documented as part of the matters of interest.
+Use the findingContextAtRisk extension for this.

 Notice that the status-attribute is mandatory.
 For normal use, just set to "final", if data is missing or another problem has occured, follow the FHIR guidance to populate the field correctly.
 In case of a correction use entered-in-error.